4d/docs/docs/API/webServerClass.md

 <!-- REF #webServerClass.inactiveProcessTimeout.Syntax -->
 **.inactiveProcessTimeout** : Number<!-- END REF -->

+> This property is not returned in [scalable sessions mode](#scalablesession).

-The <!-- REF #webServerClass.inactiveProcessTimeout.Summary -->life duration (in minutes) of the inactive session processes<!-- END REF -->.
-At the end of the timeout, the process is killed on the server, the `On Web Close Process` database method is called, then the session context is destroyed.
+The <!-- REF #webServerClass.inactiveProcessTimeout.Summary -->life duration (in minutes) of the inactive legacy session processes<!-- END REF -->.
+At the end of the timeout, the process is killed on the server, the `On Web Legacy Close Session` database method is called, then the legacy session context is destroyed.

 Default = 480 minutes